theogroup/ogroup.net/src/_posts/2017-06-12-patience-is-a-virtue-during-luxury-brand-creation.md

       on to the Luxury brands who get it right faster than you can spell BMW.

-      **SO, WHAT DO YOU THINK?**
+      **So, What Do You Think?**

       Our agency is often asked to assess Design work commissioned before the concept, and sometimes the product, has been developed.
-Trust me, there's no shortage of personal opinions at creative agencies, but how can designs be accurately evaluated if target audience, specific goals, positioning and the like haven't been established?
+Trust us, there's no shortage of personal opinions at creative agencies, but how can designs be accurately evaluated if target audience, specific goals, positioning and the like haven't been established?
 The unfortunate answer is: they